sudaltokki/T-FLIP/README.md

     --ckpt /home/jiwon/FLIP_yy/student/t_ckpt/oulu_flip_mcl.pth.tar
 ```

+The inference results can be found in the *log* directory.

 ## Knowledge Distillation (Train Student Model)

 To perform knowledge distillation, run the `experiment.sh` script with the following parameters: